 As runners, it’s important to stay healthy and have just the right amount of fluid and sodium in our systems.
+Too much water throws that balance off, and can result in low sodium.
 In this article, we’ll discuss hyponatremia in runners, covering everything that you need to know about it, including how to prevent it and put your worries aside.

 What is Hyponatremia?

-As I hinted at before, hyponatremia means low blood sodium.
-It means that you have too much water and not enough sodium in your body.
-Although too much sodium in your body is bad, you do need the proper balance of water and sodium to stay healthy.
+Hyponatremia means low blood sodium.
+It means you have too much water and not enough sodium in your body.
+Salt is essential to many body functions.
+Yes, too much sodium in your body is bad.
+Too little sodium is, arguably, more dangerous.
+You need the proper balance of water and sodium to stay healthy.
+It’s especially important when exercising.

-Hyponatremia occurs when these are imbalanced, and you have a salt deficiency.
-As runners know, having enough salt (and electrolytes) in your body is key to running well, so hyponatremia is definitely a big deal if you don’t get it fixed.
+Hyponatremia occurs when you have a salt deficiency.
+As runners know, having enough salt (and electrolytes) in your body is key to running well, so hyponatremia is definitely a big deal if it develops.

 What Happens If You Develop Hyponatremia?